rhilconsultants/openshift/workshops/OpenShift Pipelines/prerequisites.md

 # prerequisites

-In order to start working with OpenShift pipeline
+In order to start working with OpenShift pipeline you Need to have the following basic skills :

+  1. understanding of the English language.
+  2. ability to view/edit YAML files
+  3. basic understanding of OpenShift and OpenShift Objects

 Before we start we need to download the right tools in order to work with Tekton
 The 2 tools are